CSneko/CSNKTools/README_EN.md

 /csnktools soundurl <URL> #Get music from the link ct.command.soundurl

+/csnktools feedback <topic> <content> #Send feedback (stored in data/feedback.yml) ct.command.feedback

+/csnktoolsadmin #Administrator command (abbreviated as /cta or /csta) cta.command

+/csnktoolsadmin download <URL> <path> #Download the file to the server (for example: /cta download https://w.csk.asia/res/nbs/qunqing.nbs plugins/CSNKTools/music/qunqing.nbs) cta.command.download
 ```
 ## Known issues:
 - An error may appear when starting for the first time.
 Just restart.
+- An error will be reported when entering commands on the console, but it will not affect the execution.
 ## bStats
 ![bStats](https://bstats.org/signatures/bukkit/CSNKTools.svg "bStats")